/media/100-healthy-foods_healthtoday.jpg

 The four major types of fatty acids are:

-Saturated fat and trans fat are commonly termed as ‘harmful fats’.
+Saturated fat and trans fat are commonly termed ‘harmful fats.’
 Contrary to the two other types of fat, these elevate cholesterol levels and increase the risk of diseases.

-Chicken skin and fatty cuts of meat are the usual examples for saturated fats.
+Chicken skin and fatty cuts of meat are the usual examples of saturated fats.
 Trans-fats in processed foods can be found in commercially baked breads and pastries, margarine, and fried foods.

 The role of micronutrients in a healthy diet

 Vitamins come from plants or animals.
-Vitamins are team players, serving as cofactors or coenzymes, helping the cells in the body work. which help one another (1616).
-There are 13 kinds of vitamins which are either fat soluble or water soluble (17, 1818, 19):
+Vitamins are team players, serving as cofactors or coenzymes, helping the cells in the bodywork, which help one another (16).
+There are 13 kinds of vitamins which are either fat-soluble or water-soluble (17, 18, 19):

 • Fat-soluble vitamins are found in animal products or fatty foods like liver, butter, and eggs.
-They can be stored in fat cells and later be broken down when needed.
+They can be stored in fat cells and broken down when needed.

 Here are the recommended amounts for adults aged 19 to 64: